mircealungu/homepage/content/post/17-05-31--phd-scholarhsip.md

 ## How to Apply

-To apply, please send an email, including a short statement of interest and CV with at least two references to Dr. Mircea Lungu (<a href=mailto:m.f.lungu@rug.nl>m.f.lungu@rug.nl</a>).
+To apply, please send an email, including a short statement of interest and CV with at least two references to [Dr. Mircea Lungu](http://mircealungu.github.io).
 The desired starting date should be before the end of 2017.
 The applications will be considered on a first come first served basis.